LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ![image](https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/assets/78667207/be1f7993-7594-4728-a68e-9bb9bd2d51e2)

-## EVERYTHING BELOW IS WHAT YOU WOULD FIND ON THE PAGE OF GEGL EFFECTS CE AND IS STILL RELEVANT.

-## GEGL Effects CE by Beaver

-GEGL effects CE is a GEGL Gimp plugin that does layer effects in Gimp.
-It may not be non-destructive yet but you can make presets and get live preview updates of your favorite text styles.
-The many stand alone filters that GEGL Effects ships with do a lot more on their own then in GEGL Effects.

 ## Instructions

 If you choose not to use prebuilt binaries.
 You must compile everything and this can be easily done by clicking on build_everything_Linux or build_everything_windows using mysys2. https://www.msys2.org/

-## About CE

-This is a stable yet continual updating version of GEGL Effects that can co-exist with a designated old version of GEGL Effects (that I recommend people avoid).
-Presets from said old stable GEGL Effects will not work with this version .
-You can find old stable here. https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/tree/main

 You are expected to also download all 19 binaries in the zip folder for this plugin to work.